-The GCSE examination is the AQA Combined Science: Trilogy (8464), Foundation.
+The GCSE examination is the AQA Chemistry Foundation (8462).

-The Trilogy is relevant to the potential of our students in preparing them for future education.
-The examination is linear, which means that students will sit for all the exams at the end of their Year 11.
+The examination is linear, which means that students will sit all the exams at the end of their Year 11.

-Assessments of the examination entails six written papers: two Biology, two Chemistry and two Physics.
+Assessments of the examination entails two written papers: Chemistry.
 Each of the papers will assess knowledge and understanding of the topic areas.